siriusctrl/UniPublic/OOSD/README.md

     - Interface: Represents the ability of a class to perform an action.
 Fundamentally a "Can do" relationship.

 ### Lecture 12: UML
 1. Association: When one class is contained by another, we always use an association.
+It implies that one class (arrow end) is an instance variable of the other class.
 2. Aggregation: Different form of association, where one class "has" another class, but both exist independently.
 For example, pond has duck.
 3. Composition: Indicating one class cannot exist without the other.
 A Department is entirely dependent on a University to exist.
+4. Multiplicity: a number or range at the end of an association.
+Multiplicity indicates that one class has an array, list, or similar data structure to store multiple instances of another class.
+5. Abstract: indicated by italicised text on a class or method name
+6. Interface: an interface is defined like a class, with the keyword \<\<interface\>\>.
+A link from a class that implements an interface is drawn with a dashed line, and empty triangle.

 ### Lecture 13: Generics
 1. ArrayList: